solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/basic_auth/_index.md

 convenient to secure a Virtual Service using [**Basic Authentication**](https://en.wikipedia.org/wiki/Basic_access_authentication).
 With this simple authentication mechanism the encoded user credentials are sent along with the request in a standard header.

-To secure your VirtualServices using Basic Authentication, you first need to provide Gloo with a set of known users and their passwords.
+To secure your Virtual Services using Basic Authentication, you first need to provide Gloo with a set of known users and their passwords.
 You can then use this information to decide who is allowed to access which routes.
 If a request matches a route on which Basic Authentication is configured, Gloo will verify the credentials in the standard `Authorization` header before sending the request to its destination.
 If the user associated with the credentials